edamontology/caseologue/paper.md

 This custom caseologue python script will, by default, run all tests but can optionnaly only run the test with the needed severity level.

+Almost all tests are calling a custom SPARQL query are query the input EDAM ontology owl file using the RDFlib library (ref) and return the results in a user friendly table.

 Description of all tests is available in our documentation (link ref)

 ### Continous Integration